dynamicguy/mw-docs/docs/customization/environment-variables.md

 ## Tax variables

-For more information on how to configure taxes in MajorityWorld, see the  [taxes](guides/taxes.md) topic of the _How to_ section.
+For more information on how to configure taxes in DrikGallery, see the  [taxes](guides/taxes.md) topic of the _How to_ section.

 ### `VATLAYER_ACCESS_KEY`